 Roundtop Lake: (9,341' elevation).
 Shallow lake mostly with Brookies, less than 10 inches, and some larger Lahontans up to 16 inches.

 Winnemucca Lake: (8980' elevation).
-A fairly large lake with some depth on the southern shoreline.
-Best fished from a float tube.
-Mostly Brookies 8-9 inches but some large Kamploop Rainbows may still exist.
+A fairly large lake with some depth on the southern shoreline, up to 70'.
+Best fished from a float tube but can be fished along shoreline.
+Wind often picks up in afternoon and the fish seek structure within the deeper water along the eastern shore.
+Mostly Brookies 8-12 inches but some large Kamploop Rainbows may still exist.

 Frog Lake: This lake is small but reportedly has some nice large rainbows up to 16 inches.

 Fourth of July Lake: Consists of small Brookies

 Red Lake: (85 acres at 8,000' elevation) This lake is owned by the State of Calif. and is managed by CDFW.
 Best fished during the early season as the lake is drawn down starting in early July.
 Contains Lahontan Cutthroats and Brookies, 10 to 15 inches.